marianul-commits/Shelfy/README.md

 * Firebase: A comprehensive platform for building and managing mobile and web applications, including authentication and real-time database functionality.
 * Cosmos: A library for creating and displaying star rating views with interactive animations.
-* SwipeCellKit: A library for implementing swipeable table view cells.
 * IQKeyboardManager: A library to handle keyboard management for various text input controls in iOS apps.
 * ChidoriMenu: An easy way to add popover menus visually similar to the Context Menus and Pull Down Menus iOS uses but with some advantages.